oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 For the sake of discussion, let’s label four points in a task’s lifetime:

-1. deferred
+1. created
 2. submitted
 3. executing
 4. completed

-A deferred task has been allocated but is not yet known to the scheduling algorithm and so cannot begin executing.
+A created task has been allocated but is not yet known to the scheduling algorithm and so cannot begin executing.
 A submitted task is known to the scheduling algorithm and whenever its incoming dependencies (predecessor tasks) are complete it may be scheduled for execution.
 An executing task has started